Do you play?

 He who plays for the team, plays for himself.”

-Balance in game design is a fascinating topic of you like games and also analysing things.
+A footnote about balance: Balance in game design is a fascinating topic of you like games and also analysing things.
 In my Father Christmas Kidnapped! game I used a timeline with the maximum, minimum and average times for every leg of the game to ensure it would be a pleasant experience.
 In competitive games with multiple choices balance can be much more difficult and here is an interesting article about how a law of diminishing-returns (referred to in this article as gravity) can help prevent game-breaking combinations of choices being too powerful: http://www.sirlin.net/articles/designing-defensively-guilty-gear.
-A game I used to play a lot called Warhammer 40k has game balance issues and these are thought by many to be caused by the problem of two or more abilities combining in too powerful a way.
-Warhammer 40k allows rerolls of the dice and this is one of the combination problems in the game.
+A game I used to play a lot called Warhammer 40k has game balance issues and these are made difficult to design-out because of the way abilities can be combined to be extra powerful and also the way re-rolls of the dice can be manipulated meaning you can optimally manipulate the most beneficial dice to also play more powerfully.